sara-nl/clouddocs/surfcursus-part-B-2015-Oct-15.markdown

 ./startserver.sh apple
 ```

-* Return to the first terminal window (connected to the VM with `ssh -X`), start a client and pass it the _apple_ server name:
+* Return to the first terminal window (connected to the VM with `ssh -X`).
+You will now start a client and pass it the _apple_ server name:

 ```sh
 cd ~/mandelbrot-rmi